ItsZiroy/ItsZiroy/README.md

 </h1>

 My name is Yannik.
 I am a full-stack developer from Germany.
 I am studying IBAIT (Internation Business Administration and Information Technology) at SAP Germany.
 In my free time, I work on [@TECKdigital](https://github.com/Teck-Digital), which is a hobby company that emerged during my school time.
-Occasionally I do more random stuff like hosting a Minecraft role-play project ([@mc-nations](https://github.com/mc-nations)).
+Occasionally I do more random stuff like hosting a Minecraft role-play project ([@mc-nations](https://github.com/mc-nations)) or recording a [podcast](https://podcasters.spotify.com/pod/show/scheisse).
 If you want to learn more about me or my projects, you can check out my website at https://h4hn.de!

 ## Languages and Tools